Back to Work

 Executive Summary

-Following Oportun's acquisition of Hello Digit, the company faced a structural integration problem: credit card servicing needed to live inside an existing lending app with no shared design language, no unified component system, and no established mobile pattern for blended financial products.
-In a two-week sprint, I led the credit card servicing workstream - defining end-to-end servicing architecture, building the regulated payment status hierarchy, and extending the design system with native iOS and Android components - establishing the structural and visual foundation the broader team built the March 2023 unified app launch on.
+In a two-week sprint, I led the credit card servicing workstream, defining the end-to-end servicing architecture, building the regulated payment status hierarchy, and extending the design system with native iOS and Android components that became the foundation for the March 2023 unified app launch.

 Overview

-• Supported Devices: iOS and Android (native apps)
+• Supported Devices: Native iOS and Android

-• Timeline: July 2022 sprint (full app launch: March 2023)
+• Timeline: Jul 2022 sprint (full app launch: Mar 2023)

 Discovery

-Flow Diagram
+Flow Architecture

 Diagram mapping out the various functions of the credit card section.